Overview of Academic Change

 - produces the graduate academic calendar annually.

-In this section, you’ll find information on how to bring forward different types of academic change and who to contact for advice and support.
+In this section, you’ll find information on how to bring forward different types of academic change (see also an accessible version) and who to contact for advice and support.

 See also: governance approval pathways for academic change proposals.